ONSdigital/eq-questionnaire-validator/README.md

 Once you have validator running it can be used to run against eQ runner (https://github.com/ONSdigital/eq-questionnaire-runner).
 If you have runner spun up you can run `make validate-test-schemas` which will run your local validator on the test runner schemas.

-## Validating with ajv
+## Validating with Ajv

 Also included is a node based version of the json schema validation which may be used during development to assist with debugging errors.
 This returns more errors than we'd currently like due to the way polymorphism works for each of our blocks.

-Run the ajv (server) based version of validator:
+Run the Ajv (server) based version of validator:
 ``` shell
 make start-ajv
 ```

-To stop the ajv (server) based version of validator:
+To stop the Ajv (server) based version of validator:
 ``` shell
 make stop-ajv
 ```